Women in Yemen: Gender-based violence

 There are a number of forms of violence that women in Yemen are exposed to, and these include: physical and psychological abuse from family members, forced marriage, sexual harassment, forced pregnancy, rape, polygamy, health services deprivation and female genital mutilation/cutting (FGM/C).
 Forced marriage and FGM/C are considered part of culture and tradition, and therefore they are not viewed as a form of violence in Yemen.
 In fact, 94% of FGM/C is not done by certified medical doctors, due to ministerial decree issued by the Minister of Health that bans FGM/C in the official centers; as a result, FGM/C has been conducted in the homes.
 FGM/C is done as a result of cultural practices, lack of knowledge of the risk connected with this harmful procedure, and law of prohibiting this behaviour.

 Within Yemeni society, there is a strong preference for male children, as well as a high tolerance of violent behaviour towards females.
 Thus, female children are often disciplined and punished, if they challenge this behaviour, and attempt to defend themselves.
 These practices do not only take place inside the homes, but also in schools, social institutes and workplaces.
 National and local media in fact, often encourage and reinforce the tendency for such discriminating acts and behaviour.

 The most vulnerable group of women exposed to violence in Yemen, is marginalized, poor and rural women.
-While conditions of poverty tend to intensify forms of incidences of violence against women, rural women are also forced to carry out most agricultural work and physical labour.
+While conditions of poverty tend to intensify forms of instances of violence against women, rural women are also forced to carry out most agricultural work and physical labour.
 In 2022 Huda Ali Alawi, Director of the Women Research and Training Center at Aden University, reported that the Yemeni Civil War had driven an increase of gender-based violence in Yemen.